BTS In the Soop: Broadcast and format

 VOD preorders for season one began on August 4, 2020, through the Weverse Shop e-commerce app—priced at ₩35,000/USD$27.99—and continued until August 19, just before the season premiere.
 An exclusive photo card set was included for free as a preorder bonus.
-The first episode aired on pay television network JTBC at 11PM KST on August 19.
-New episodes—eight in total at a runtime of 60 minutes each—were released every Wednesday night at that same time, and made available one hour later on Weverse (mobile app and website) at 12AM KST as exclusive subscription-based paid content with an extended runtime of 80 minutes.
-Additional 10-minute long clips featuring behind-the-scenes footage from each episode were uploaded to Weverse every following Tuesday at 9PM KST.
+The first episode aired on pay television network JTBC at 11 pm KST on August 19.
+New episodes—eight in total at a runtime of 60 minutes each—were released every Wednesday night at that same time, and made available one hour later on Weverse (mobile app and website) at 12 am KST as exclusive subscription-based paid content with an extended runtime of 80 minutes.
+Additional 10-minute long clips featuring behind-the-scenes footage from each episode were uploaded to Weverse every following Tuesday at 9 pm KST.

 Season two was announced on September 1, 2021.
 VOD preorders took place from September 23 through October 5 (early-bird), and then from October 6–15 (general)—at the same price as season one—with different bonuses offered for each purchase period.
-The season premiered on October 15 at 9PM KST on JTBC, and 10PM KST on Weverse, with new episodes released every Friday.
+The season premiered on October 15 at 9 pm KST on JTBC, and 10 pm KST on Weverse, with new episodes released every Friday.
 The version that aired on television comprised only four episodes and ended on November 5.
 The Weverse version contained an exclusive fifth episode that became available on November 12.
 Behind-the-scenes footage from the season was released as a sixth 'episode' on the platform on November 19.
-Japanese television network TBS will begin domestic broadcasting of the season on March 25, 2023.
+Japanese television network TBS began domestic broadcasting of the season on March 25, 2023.

 The series is available for viewing in 720p HD and 1080p FHD on the Weverse app and website, with subtitles provided in Korean, English, Japanese, and Chinese.